Identification:

 Zenopsis

-conchifer,is trawled six miles off Wolf Rock,
+conchifer, was trawled six miles off Wolf

-550 grams, gutted.
+and weighed 550 grams, gutted.

 It